rails/rails/guides/source/action_mailer_basics.md

 Thanks for joining and have a great day!
 ```

+Notice that in both HTMl and text email templates you can use the instance variables `@user` and `@url`.

 When you call the `mail` method now, Action Mailer will detect the two templates
 (text and HTML) and automatically generate a `multipart/alternative` email.